aedobbyn/menu-builder/compile/writeup.md

 $\sum_{i=1}^{k} MaxAllowedAmount_{i} - AmountWeHave_{i}$

+where `k` is the total number of must restricts.

 So the farther above our max we are on must restricts, the higher our score will be.